Combinatorics of cone types in Coxeter groups

+We begin this section by describing a natural join representation for elements in Coxeter groups, similar to that of Reading and Speyer's \textit{canonical join representation} (see \Cref{sec:canonical_join_representations} for further discussion).
+We use the join representation studied here to give additional properties of the tight gates $\Gamma^0$ of $\mathscr{T}$ and later use this join representation to give an alternative proof of Reading and Speyer's result.

-In this section, we initiate the study of some properties of the tight gates $\Gamma^0$ of $\mathscr{T}$.
-We show that the partition induced by the tight gates $\Gamma^0$ produces the cone type arrangement $\mathscr{T}$.
-We also show that the sets $L_{m}^0$ and $\Gamma^0$ are the join-irreducible elements of the posets $L_m$ and $\Gamma$ under the right weak order.
-In particular, in follows from \cite[Theorem 1.4]{ALCO_2024__7_6_1879_0} that the set $\Gamma^0$ are the most fundamental elements of the smallest Garside shadow of $W$.
+We then show that the partition induced by the tight gates $\Gamma^0$ produces the cone type arrangement $\mathscr{T}$.
+We also show that the set $\Gamma^0$ is the set of join-irreducible elements of the poset $\Gamma$ under the right weak order.
+In particular, it follows from \cite[Theorem 1.4]{ALCO_2024__7_6_1879_0} that the set $\Gamma^0$ are the most fundamental elements of the smallest Garside shadow of $W$.

 \begin{lemma} Let $x\in W$.
 Then the set of prefixes of $x$, $P(x) = \{z \preceq x \mid z \in W\}$ is convex. \end{lemma} \begin{proof} Clearly, we have $P(x) = \bigcap_{\Phi^{+} \setminus \Phi(x)} H_{\alpha}^{+}$.
 Hence the result follows by \Cref{lem:convexity}. \end{proof}